Morten Wold

 Morten Wold (born 22 June 1967) is a Norwegian politician for the Progress Party.
-He was elected to the Parliament of Norway from Buskerud in 2013 where he is a member of the Standing Committee on Health and Care Services.
+He was elected to the Parliament of Norway from Buskerud in 2013 where he was a member of the Standing Committee on Health and Care Services until 2017.
+He was reelected in 2017, 2021 and 2025.

+He served as part of the Storting presidency from October 2017 until April 2026, when he withdrew from the presidency due to admitting having alcohol problems after being stopped by the police for drunk driving during Easter 2026.